-While cell phones are a fairly modern invention--if you consider 1973 ‘modern’--the idea of a telephone that could travel with you is as old as the telephone itself.
-For decades though, the best anyone could offer were bulky two-way radio devices that were essentially walkie-talkies that filled the trunk of your car, but a couple of key engineering developments and a classic American business rivalry would help lay the foundation for the device that revolutionized the way people communicate.
+While cell phones are a fairly modern invention — if you consider 1973 modern — the idea of a telephone that could travel with you is as old as the telephone itself.
+For decades though, the best anyone could offer were bulky, two-way radio devices that were essentially walkie-talkies that filled the trunk of your car.
+However, a couple of key engineering developments and a classic tale of American business rivalry would help lay the foundation for the device that revolutionized the way people communicate.

 Earliest Mobile Communications Devices

-Since the turn of the 20th century, people have envisioned a world where they would be able to keep in constant communication with each other, free of the restriction of wires and cables.
-With the introduction of radio communications in the early 1900s, and landline telephone services becoming more commonplace at the time, it wasn’t hard to see why people would think that the invention of real mobile phones as we know them today would happen much sooner than it did.
+Since the turn of the 20th century, people have envisioned a world where they would be able to have a means of communication with each other continuously, free from the restricting wires and cables.
+With the introduction of radio communications in the early 1900s, and the introduction of landline telephone services, it wasn’t hard to see why people would think that the invention of real mobile phones as we know them today would happen much sooner than it did.

-For most of their history, mobile phones were mostly two-way radios that you installed on something that moved.
-In the 1920s, the German railroad operators began testing wireless telephones in their train cars, starting with military trains on a limited number of lines before spreading to public trains a few years later.
+For most of their history, "mobile" phones were mostly two-way radios that you installed on something that moved.
+In the 1920s, German railroad operators began testing wireless telephones in their train cars, starting with military trains on a limited number of lines, before spreading to public trains a few years later.

 In 1924, Zugtelephonie AG was founded as a supplier of mobile telephone equipment for use in trains, and the following year saw the first public introduction of wireless telephones for first-class passengers on major rail lines between Berlin and Hamburg.